vaibhavantil2/core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 ## Overview

-Setting up the **Glue42 Environment** means creating a correct configuration file and serving it together with the rest of the Environment files - the [**Glue42 Gateway**](../overview/index.html#glue42_gateway) and the [**Shared Worker**](../overview/index.html#shared_worker) scripts.
+Setting up the **Glue42 Environment** means creating a correct configuration file and serving it together with the rest of the Environment files.
 You can set up the Glue42 Environment in two ways - using the [**Glue42 CLI**](../../cli/index.html) tool or manually.
 The Glue42 CLI greatly facilitates and simplifies the process of setting up your development environment and bundling it for deployment.
 It installs the necessary dependencies and creates an initial basic configuration file with default settings.
 It is highly recommended to use the Glue42 CLI as it makes the setup procedure fast and easy and lets you focus on building a great app.
-On the other hand, if you require a more fine-grained control over your setup (maybe because you use some very custom tools), then you can go to the [Manual](#manual) section.
+On the other hand, if you require a more fine-grained control over your setup, then you can go to the [Manual](#manual) section.

 ## Single and Multiple Apps